owlbarn/owl/README.md

 brew install homebrew/science/openblas
 ```

-However, installing from the source code leads to way better performance in my own experiment.
+However, installing from OpenBLAS source code leads to way better performance in my own experiment.
 In future, the dependency on OpenBLAS should also be resolved by `opam` automatically.

 Finally, you can compile and install the module with the following command.